Cristoffer85/ByteBook/README.md

 ## Description
 A social media application for developers where they can talk, connect, share common coding problems, view FAQS, help resolve their ever insomia-coderelated problem or just hangout with other developers, make new friends or businessassociates or share fun memes or any other type of media!
 Have fun!

 The application backend is built in C# and ASP.NET8 core and SQL Server as a foundation.
-It will have a React Frontend.
+The application frontend is built in React with Typescript as its main script language.

 ## Installation